apache/qpid-dispatch/tools/scraper/README.md

       --files FILES [FILES ...], -f FILES [FILES ...]

 * Split mode works with a single file and ignores all other switches
-* Normal mode (no --split switch) accepts other swithces and multiple files
+* Normal mode (no --split switch) accepts other switches and multiple files

 ### Switch --skip-all-data
     tools/scraper/scraper.py --skip-all-data -f FILE [FILE ...]